liquity/bold/README.md

  ### Internal representation as shared Trove

-A batch accrues three kinds of time-based debt increases: normal interest, management fees and possibly redistribution gains over time.
+A batch accrues two kinds of time-based debt increases: normal interest and management fees.
+Individual Troves in the batch may also accrue redistribution gains (coll and debt), though these remained tracked at the individual Trove level, not at the batch level.

-To handle all these in a gas-efficient way, the batch is internally modelled as a single “shared” Trove.
+To handle accrued interest and fees in a gas-efficient way, the batch is internally modelled as a single “shared” Trove.

 The system tracks a batch’s `recordedDebt` and `annualInterestRate`.
 Accrued interest is calculated in the same way as for individual Troves, and the batch’s weighted debt is incorporated in the aggregate sum as usual.

-Similarly, redistributions are paid proportionally to the total collateral of the batch.

 ### Batch management fee